pprimm/ds-contest-material/README.md

 ## What is this?
 This project is a submission to the [deepstreamHub Contest, Sept.
 2017](https://www.collaborizm.com/thread/r1lTSRXSZ).
 It is a realtime mobile UI demo demonstrating how to use the deepstream JavaScript client to interact with a home security system through deepstreamHub.
-The companion project (LINK HERE) is a security system simulator that demonstrates how to create a *provider* for deepstreamHub using NodeJS and the same deepstream JavaScript client as the UI.
+The [companion project](https://github.com/pprimm/ds-contest-provider) is a security system simulator that demonstrates how to create a *provider* for deepstreamHub using NodeJS and the same deepstream JavaScript client as the UI.

 ![System Page](https://user-images.githubusercontent.com/4693314/29977696-eb7ba126-8f03-11e7-8981-8d2a6194b7b7.png)